YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 </p>
 <b><p align= "center">Figure 24: Friend page of Web application </p></b>

-## Details of the communication protocols in use
+## d.
+Details of the communication protocols in use

 The two main communication protocols used by the system are the Message Queuing Telemetry Transport (MQTT) protocol and HyperText Transfer Protocol (HTTP).